One Take with Alfredo Pedroso

 Helping creators monetize their passion

-👉 What he did – My response, first, was honestly a recognition that we (sellers) have no power.
-Sellers lost, especially with the advent of programmatic and AdWords.
-Second, agencies changed from traditional buying models to programmatic, meaning, buying audiences but not knowing where the ads run.
-How I responded was to say “I need to get out of the media-selling business”.
+👉 What did he do? – First, recognized that sellers have no power, especially with the advent of programmatic and AdWords.
+Second, saw that agencies changed from traditional buying models to programmatic buying.
+“How I responded was to say “I need to get out of the media-selling business”.

 His mental shift with Creators Trust Studios was to help creators optimize their metadata to sell more.